Skip to main content

 Media Updates

 Below is a collection that documents some of my journey through the intersections of community leadership, global health, and life sciences.
 These entries are more than milestones; they are reflections of the challenges navigated and the missions pursued.
 Above all, they are a testament to the people and communities that inspire my commitment to service.
-My door isn’t open for 'colleagues' or 'success stories' only; it is open for the person behind the professional—flaws, uncertainties, and all.
-If you are seeking feedback, guidance, or support on your own path, I encourage you to reach out.
+I believe in supporting the person behind the professional—adversity, flaws, uncertainties, and all.
+If you are a student, collaborator, or peer seeking guidance, mentorship, or support on your own path, I encourage you to reach out.
 I hope you find value in the stories behind these collaborations, my work, and the constants that remain.
+This is a living page and will be updated.

 Featured Interview: Medical School Admitted Students Day (2026)